2023 Walt Whitman Birthday Celebration

 The Walt Whitman House Historic Site and the Walt Whitman Association are proud to announce that preparations are underway for the celebration of Walt Whitman’s 200th birthday!
 We will be working in conjunction with Rutgers University, Camden County Historical Society, and The Whitman-Stafford House to create programming surrounding Whitman’s life in Camden and the legacy he created while living in the house at 328 Mickle Street.

 The Whitman House will be hosting events and special tours that focus on the work that Whitman created while living in Camden, as well as the history of Camden in relation to the historic site.
-We will also be hosting the celebration of Whitman’s 200th year on the Camden Campus of Rutgers University in May.
+We will also be hosting the celebration of Whitman’s 200th year on the Camden Campus of Rutgers University on May 29th and in conjunction with Camden City, holding a special proclamation on May 31st out front of the historic house.
+See below for more details.

 Additionally, we are partnering with various organizations in Philadelphia and New York, including The University of Pennsylvania and the Walt Whitman Initiative in New York City.
 You can find out more about these programs at Whitman at 200 and Walt Whitman Initiative.